-Our requires a common vision and language describing quality in British Columbia.
+Our work requires a common vision and language describing quality in British Columbia.
 It needs resources and supports that enable change to be led locally.
 It also relies upon peoples’ experiences voiced through storytelling to engage care providers, patients and the public.

 We also create communications resources, to help develop the capability of organizations and individuals to effectively share their work, engage their stakeholders, and champion their successes.
 Access our communications tools.

 Twitter can help you amplify your message by reaching your target audiences more easily and quickly than by only using traditional communications methods.
 It also provides an opportunity to reach audiences that you normally wouldn’t have had access to or traditionally included in targeted communications.Read Our Twitter Guide